andrevidela/Research-report/Thesis/index.md

 As you can see,  we annotate the second argument of the type signature with `[n]` which  indicates that the modality of the second argument depends on the value of the first argument.
 This syntax repeats in the implementation where the second argument `m` has to be “unboxed” using the `[m]` syntax which will tell the compiler to correctly infer the usage allowed by the indexed modality.
 In the first branch there are `0` uses available, and in the second there are `n + 1` uses available.

 While _Granule_ doesn’t have dependent types, indexed types are enough to implement interesting programs such as multiplication.
-More recent developments have made progress toward implementing full type dependency between quantities and terms in the language.
+More recent developments have made progress toward implementing full type dependency between quantities and terms in the language\cite{dependent_graded}.

 ### Invertible functions

-Yet another use of linearity that I have not seen mentioned very often is to use them for _invertible functions_.
+Yet another use of linearity is to use them to implement _invertible functions_.
 That is functions that have a counterpart that can undo their actions.
 Such functions are extremely common in practice but aren't usually described in terms of their ability to be undone.
 Here are a couple example

 - Addition and subtraction
 - `::` and `tail`
 - serialisation/deserialisation

 The paper about Sparcl\cite{invertible_functions} goes into details about how to implement a language that features invertible functions, they introduce a new (postscript) type constructor `• : Type -> Type` that indicate that the type in argument is invertible.
-Invertible functions are declared as linear functions `A• -o B•`[^7].
+Invertible functions are declared as linear functions `A• -o B•`.
 Invertible functions can be called to make progress one way or the other given some data using the `fwd` and `bwd` primitives:

 ```haskell
 fwd : (A• -o B•) -> A -> B